FrancoisChabot/variadic_future/README.md

 #### Tieing futures

-You can wait on multiple futures at the same time using the `tie()` function.
+You can wait on multiple futures at the same time using the `join()` function.

 ```cpp